What if Islam had never existed? To some,

 the Persians across the Fertile Crescent

-(moon came after Islam)
+(moon came after Islam) and into

 Iraq.
 And then there are the powerful forces of